 Laptops are small and light enough to carry to classes for notes, the library for research, elsewhere on campus, or home to work on assignments.
 Unlike the desktop, portables require less space to use – important at desks in residence halls.
 Consider where you will want to use your computer when deciding between a desktop and a laptop.
 Note that there are wireless hotspots on campus, and those spots are certain to expand.
 Be certain you are comfortable with the video display, keyboard and mouse.
 Type at least one page of text as a test drive.

 Desktop computers are larger and weigh more than a portable, but are generally less expensive.
 They have more computing power for a given price.

 Please note OIT only provides depot service for student computers.
 Therefore students are required to carry their computers to the Student Help desk if they require service.

 The Office of Information Technology will mail a complete information packet to each incoming student late in July.
 They also make such information available on the campus website.

-Important : once you receive your GroupWise email information in July, start using this account immediately.
-Starting August 1, any correspondence from Muhlenberg College will be sent to this email account only. (**see Student Responsibilities)
+Important : once you receive your GroupWise email information start using this account immediately.
+Any correspondence from Muhlenberg College will be sent to this email account only. (**see Student Responsibilities)

 - What kind of computer should I bring?